 - 2 teaspoons baking powder

-- 1/2 cup peanut butter , I do not recommend natural
+- ¾ cup peanut butter do not use natural

 - 2 teaspoons vanilla extract

-Preheat the oven to 350F degrees.
+- Preheat the oven to 375F (190C) degrees.
 Line a regular-sized muffin pan with muffin papers (you'll end up with 12-14 muffins total).

-In a large bowl whisk together the flour, baking powder and salt.
+- In a large bowl whisk together the flour, baking powder and salt.
+Set aside.

-Spoon the batter into the prepared muffin pan, filling each to the top of the paper (you'll end up with 12-14 muffins total).
+- Spoon the batter into the prepared muffin pan, filling each about ¾ full (you'll end up with 12-14 muffins total).
+Add a few extra chocolate chips to the top of each unbaked muffin.

-Bake for 16-18 minutes, or until an inserted toothpick comes out clean (except for the melted chocolate chips).
+- Bake for 16-18 minutes in the middle of the preheated oven, or until an inserted toothpick comes out clean (except for the melted chocolate chips).

-*Measuring the flour incorrectly can result in dry muffins.
+- Flour: Measuring the flour incorrectly can result in dry muffins.
 Whisk the flour carefully, then spoon into a dry measuring cup and level off the top.
 Or weigh using a kitchen scale.
-1 cup of flour is 125grams.

-**Muffins are best enjoyed the same day that they're made.
+- Storage: Muffins are best enjoyed the same day that they're made.
 Store leftovers in an airtight container at room temperature for up to 3 days.
+Baked and cooled muffins can be frozen for up to 2 months.